How to root your Android device with multiple programs

 - Find the folder containing the BaiduRoot app and tap the APK file.
 Follow the instructions to complete the installation.

 - Open BaiduRoot and accept the license agreement.

 - Tap the Root button in the center of the screen.

 - After a few seconds, you’ll get a message indicating that the device was successfully rooted.

 Rooting with One Click Root

 One Click Root is a new rooting tool that aims to take some of the complicated nature out of rooting.
 The idea of One Click Root is right there in the name; one click, and you’re done.
 It charges $40 to root your phone, but also promises that the program won’t be able to brick your phone, except in the case of user negligence.
-We can’t back up those claims though, so we heavily recommend you take all the same precautions you would take with any other rooting app.
+We can’t back up those claims, so we recommend you take all the same precautions you would take with any other rooting app.

 The One Click Root procedure is simple.

 - Check that your device is supported with the Root Availability Tool.

 - Download the Windows/Mac One Click Root program.